RoadieHQ/marketing-site/content/docs/getting-started/getting-started-for-admins/index.md

 ![A button that says "Add GitHub App"](./add-github-app.png)

-5. Chose your GitHub organization and follow the steps to install the app.
+5. Choose your GitHub organization and follow the steps to install the app.

 ⚠️  &nbsp;You may need to wait up to 2 minutes for the GitHub integration to become active.